p4lang/p4c/docs/README.md

   brew install autoconf automake libtool boost bison pkg-config
   ```

 - Build the C++ garbage-collector (BDW-GC) from `https://github.com/ivmai/bdwgc.git`.
-Follow the build instructions in the [README](https://github.com/ivmai/bdwgc/blob/master/README.md) file; you will need to `configure --enable-cplus-plus`.
+Follow the build instructions in the [README](https://github.com/ivmai/bdwgc/blob/master/README.md) file; you will need to `configure --enable-cplusplus`.

 - Build the GNU Multi Precision Arithmetic Library (GMP) from `https://gmplib.org/download/gmp/gmp-6.1.0.tar.bz2`.
   Follow the instructions in the `INSTALL` file; you will need to `configure --enable-cxx`.